sungchun12/iot-python-webapp/README.md

 - How do I make future Sung's life easier with this repo?
 - Is terraform as easy as to pick up as random internet dwellers say?
-- Can I build a frontend application in python?
+- Can I build a frontend application in Python?
 - What's it like working with Bigtable and are read/writes as fast as advertised?
 - Is cicd worth the setup effort?
 - What's it like working with KMS encryption/decryption?